PkTaz/color-palette-ai/README.md

 ## 👤 About the Developer

-Developed by [Your Name] as a demonstration of full-stack development skills, AI integration capabilities, and UI/UX design principles.
+Developed by William Chapman as a demonstration of full-stack development skills, AI integration capabilities, and UI/UX design principles.

 ---